jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

 3                            ;compiled code
 ```

-Whatever the interpreter's doing, it's not hanging onto calls to `add-iter`.
+Whatever the interpreter's doing, it's not hanging on to calls to
+`add-iter`.[^compiled-code]

-For contrast, we can run a version of the procedure without a tail call and see
+To see the contrast with a recursive process, we can run a version of the
+procedure without a tail call and see what the debugger reports:
-what it prints:

 ```scheme
 (define (add-rec a b)